timwilliate/engineering-blog/_posts/2015-08-11-simple-spray.md

 Now hit the url without any query parameters (http://localhost:8080/params).
-You'll notice the message is our root level get *I'm stupid!*.
+You'll notice the message is our root level get *I exist!*.
 This is because it didn't match against the required parameters so it fell through to our root *get*.
 However, if you comment out our root *get* you'll see the following message: